Learning from Viral Information: Steady States and Equilibrium Steady States

 \subsection{Informative and Misleading Steady States}

 We may classify steady states into two types.
-One type is an informative steady state, where sampling accuracy is above 1/2 and it is more likely that stories in the news feed are true.
-The other type is a misleading steady state, where the opposite happens. \begin{defn} A steady state $x$ is \emph{informative} if $\lambda x+(1-\lambda)q\ge1/2,$ and\emph{ strictly informative }if this inequality is strict.
+One type is an informative steady state, where sampling accuracy is at least 1/2 and it is more likely that sampled signals are true.
+The other type is a misleading steady state, where the opposite happens. \begin{defn} A steady state $x$ is \emph{informative} if $\lambda x+(1-\lambda)q\ge1/2,$ and \emph{strictly informative} if this inequality is strict.
 A steady state $x$ is \emph{misleading} if $\lambda x+(1-\lambda)q\le1/2$, and \emph{strictly misleading} if this inequality is strict. \end{defn} Even reasonable strategies like the majority rule $\sigma^{\text{maj}}$ can generate misleading steady states.
 Recall from Figure \ref{fig:maj} and the discussion after Theorem~\ref{thm:ss_half_stable} that $\sigma^{\text{maj}}$ has two steady states with the parameters $K=7,$ $C=3,$ $q=0.55,$ and $\lambda=1$.
 One is informative, but the other is misleading.

-In a misleading steady state, the virality of false stories becomes self-sustaining.
-The state might be $\omega=1$ but most people see negative stories in their news feeds, as the platform's virality weight implies the popular false stories tend to get shown to users.
-This happens even though the total number of negative stories is smaller than the total number of positive stories on the platform.
-Under the majority rule $\sigma^{\text{maj}}$, for example, agents will then share the negative stories from their news feeds, which further perpetuates these stories' popularity and makes them more likely to be seen by future agents.
+In a misleading steady state, the virality of false signals becomes self-sustaining.
+The state might be $\omega=1$ but most people see negative signals in their samples, as the society's virality weight implies the popular false signals tend to get shown to agents.
+This happens even though there are more positive signals than negative signals in the society.
+Under the majority rule $\sigma^{\text{maj}}$, for example, agents will then endorse the negative signals from their samples, which further perpetuates these signals' popularity and makes them more likely to be seen by future agents.